 Here are the portraits of the US Senators that Sollazzo fed into the software (and the face for the US Senate only, top left):

 The face-blending algorithm works by marking 68 points on each face, including six points on each eye, 16 on the jawline and nine on the nose.
 This creates a face ‘fingerprint’ and is essentially the same approach as facial recognition software.
 We then used a technique called “Delauney Triangulation” to calculate the average position of all these feature points, as well as blending colours such as skin tone.

 Here’s the facial fingerprint of Democrat Senator Elizabeth Warren:

-The blended face that the algorithm spat out is, to put it bluntly, more handsome than the majority of the politicians it represents (with all due respect to them).
+The blended face that the algorithm spat out is, to put it bluntly, more handsome than the majority of the politicians it represents.
 This is a common feature that researchers have observed with composites.
 Average faces tend to be subjectively more attractive than most of the individual faces fed into the software.
 Blemishes and wrinkles are blurred out and symmetry is enhanced.